exercism/x86-64-assembly/concepts/memory/about.md

 # About

-Memory is usually mapped for a program by the Operational System (OS) in a general layout:
+Memory is usually mapped for a program by the Operating System (OS) in a general layout:

 | address | memory region          |
 |:-------:|:-----------------------|